 Should You Replace, Rebuild or Repair Your Equipment?

 When heavy equipment needs repairs, there are several options.
-Traditional choices include buying new equipment, repairing current equipment to keep it on the road longer, or owners can also buy working used equipment.
+Traditional choices include buying new equipment, repairing current equipment, or owners can also buy working used equipment.

 However, there are other ways to keep your equipment running.
 Rebuilding equipment is still a relatively new option, though Caterpillar® rebuild programs are some of the oldest, with this year marking 30 years of rebuilding.